natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/EC-665%20Tiger%20UHT.md

 ;Overview

-The EC-665 Tiger UHT is a great tank hunting helicopter, enabled through the help of its superb avionics, electronics, optronics and one-of-a-kind PARS 3 LR anti-tank guided missiles.
-Although the playstyle is similar to its predecessors, the Tiger UHT is quite unlike other helicopters previously found in its tech tree.
-With the addition of all-new MAW, thermal optics, air-to-air missiles and unique heat-seeking anti-tank guided missiles, the EC-665 Tiger UHT presents the leading edge of anti-tank helicopters.
+The EC-665 Tiger UHT is a great tank hunting helicopter, enabled through the help of its avionics, electronics, optronics and the gimmicky kind PARS 3 LR anti-tank guided missiles.
+The Tiger UHT is quite unlike other helicopters previously found in its tech tree.
+With the addition of all-new MAWS, thermal optics, air-to-air missiles and heat-seeking anti-tank guided missiles, the EC-665 Tiger UHT presents the leading edge of anti-tank helicopters.
 With support from friendly fighters occupying hostile aircraft and helicopters, the Tiger UHT can singlehandedly wipe out entire teams on the ground, even the latest anti-air vehicles have great difficulty taking out a Tiger UHT when piloted accordingly.

 ;Air-to-air combat

 Although possible, the Tiger UHT should avoid actively hunting other helicopters and especially aircraft(unless unavoidable), as it is far more important to prioritize hunting ground targets instead.
 If required, the Tiger UHT is equipped with 4 Stinger heat-seeking missiles that work best against slow-flying targets within 750m-5km with 2km being the optimal launch distance.
 With an all aspect locking seeker, the missile can engage aircraft directly coming towards it, however, this is limited to a maximum distance of roughly 4km.

+What most don't know is that the PARS-3LR has been adjusted and now can engage air targets reliably at ranges up to 7km due to its 10G overload capability and imaging infrared seeker which is nearly impossible to fool with IR countermeasures.

 ;Short-range anti tank combat